JakeOtto/python_practice/chapter1/06_beyond_strings.md

 # Beyond Strings

-In the first three sections of this chapter we've played with some strings and you've seen that there are a whole load of methods which can be called upon any string, such as...
+In the preceding sections of this chapter we've played with some strings and you've seen that there are a whole load of methods which can be called upon any string, such as...